canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 				[can-connect/can/ref/ref <code>can/ref</code>]
 			</td>
 			<td>
-				Exposes connection functionality as a instantiable type that allows instances to be linked together.
+				Exposes connection functionality as an instantiable type that enables modeling of the relationships between persisted instance types.
 Expects CanJS instances to be created by the connection so this is positioned below `can/map`.
 			</td>
 		</tr>
 		<tr>